What does Python Full Stack Developer do?

 List comprehension provides a concise way to create lists.

-Syntax: [expression for item in iterable if condition].
+Syntax: [item in iterable if condition expression].

 Example: